davidfilimon/python/README.md

 ## 📚 Overview

-Curve Animator is designed for students, researchers, and anyone curious about computational geometry and computer graphics.
-It makes it easy to explore how Bezier and B-Spline curves behave by visualizing them in real time as you manipulate their control points.
+Curve Animator makes it easy to explore how Bezier and B-Spline curves behave by visualizing them in real time as you manipulate their control points.

 ---